Web Analytics Made Easy - StatCounter

 *Base level is the elevation at which a stream empties into the sea or an inland body of standing water such as a lake and loses its ability to erode.

 Until a stream reaches base level it will continue to perform as a giant conveyor belt, methodically eroding its bed and transporting its load (materials carried in suspension).
-Heavier overburden, pebbles to massive boulders, are upswept and forced along its channel during violent spurts of flooding.
+Heavier overburden, from pebbles to massive boulders, are upswept and forced along its channel during violent spurts of flooding.

-Typical Mother Lode Country Canyon
+A Typical Motherlode CanyonTypical Mother Lode Country canyon

 Gold, discounting Platinum and some trace elements, is the heaviest constituent found in the overburden of auriferous streambeds.
-The specific gravity of pure gold is 19.3.
-That’s 19.3 times as heavy as an equal volume of water.
-By contrast, the specific gravity of quartz is under three.

 It should be easy to understand then, why gold, because of its high density, tends to settle on or near bedrock as it separates and descends from the lighter gravels that are stirred up and transported during events of periodic flooding.
 It’s common for the precious metal to escape raging currents, descend to bedrock, and lodge firmly in cracks and crevices as well as beneath and behind boulders and other anomalies and obstructions in the streambed.
 There it becomes safe from eviction, except in the most cataclysmic of events.